Here’s Exactly Why You Should Add Wild Elephant Encounters to Your Bucket List

 - Long trunk

-- Large fan-shape ears
+- Large fan-shaped ears

 - Three toes on the hind foot and five toes on the forefoot